 Also, Sometimes disk errors can prevent the system from restoring/upgrading or installing any programs.
 If the methods above did not work, you should do a chkdsk to let the system scan the drive for errors.

 For This Again open command prompt as administrator, then type command chkdsk c: /f /r command and press Enter key.

 Tips: CHKDSK is the short of Check Disk, C: is the drive letter you want to check, /F means fix disk errors and /R stands for recover information from bad sectors.

 When it prompt “Would you like to schedule this volume to be checked the next time the system restarts?
 (Y/N)”.
 Answer Yes to that question by pressing the Y key on your keyboard and press Enter.
 Restart your computer.

 After restarting, the disk checking operation should start.
 Wait until Windows check your disk for errors.
-If you found error by checking hard disk and memory, You should try to fix them.
+If you found error by checking the hard disk and memory, You should try to fix them.
 There are many system optimizer tools available online.
-You can use anyone, If you trust that program.
+You can use anyone If you trust that program.

 Did these solutions help to fix system restore did not complete successfully windows 10?
 Let us know on comments below, also read: